SanLee-CSStudent/CS172-Project/README.md

 - seed.txt has to be a text file that contains functional links
 - output-dir should be a directory to store downloaded htmls

 If one of parameter malfunctions(i.e. invalid data type), the crawler runs in default setting.

+For Linux:
+I could not manage to run java project with 3rd party library on Linux environment.